Local adventure farm reopens for summer with COVID-19 policies

-ROCKINGHAM COUNTY, Va.
-(WHSV) -- Back Home-on the Farm opened June 20th for their summer season.
+Back Home-on the Farm opened June 20th for their summer season.
 The farm delayed its opening for one week to take more time to plan COVID-19 safety measures.

-Back Home-on the Farm offers over 40 activities for children and families.

 Lynne Hess, the co-owner, said she wants the farm to be a place for families to get outside to have fun, but safety is their main concern.